Skip to Content Skip to Search Skip to Utility Navigation Skip to Top Navigation

 Instrument Specifications

-DICER is being developed to measure neutron total cross sections in the resonance region on very small radioactive samples as an indirect means to tightly constrain their neutron-capture cross sections.
-Starting in October 2019 development will be accelerated through Laboratory Directed Research and Development Directed Research funding for three years.
-The main goals are to make proof-of-principle measurements on 88Zr and 88Y.
-As of July 2019, measurements are feasible on samples as small as 1 mm in diameter and source-to-detector flight path lengths of 65, 30, and 15 m (with samples at roughly ½ these distances) are available.
-Also, a filter box to facilitate background and other measurements has very recently been installed and soon will be tested.
-Current measurements employ a 6Li-glass scintillator detector, and CLYC and plastic scintillator detectors are also available.
-Planned improvements include a sample collimator/changer/shield for radioactive samples as small as 0.1 mm in diameter and with activities as high as several Curies, and upgraded monitor and main neutron detectors.
+DICER was developed in 2022 to measure neutron total cross sections in the resonance region on very small radioactive samples as an indirect means to tightly constrain their neutron-capture cross sections.
+DICER performed a proof-of-principle measurements on 88Zr and planning on an experiment on 88Y and several other radionuclides.
+As of February 2022, measurements are feasible on samples as small as 1 mm in diameter and source-to-detector flight path length of 32 m (with samples at roughly ½ this distance) are available.
+A filter box to facilitate background and other measurements is part of the apparatus.
+Current measurements employ a dual photomultiplier 6Li-glass scintillator detectors and single photomultiplier 6Li-glass scintillator detectors with 2, 4, 6 and 12 mm thicknesses.
+In addition CLYC and plastic scintillator detectors are also available as well as a 64 pixel imaging detector, the Large Area Picosecond Photodetector (LAPPD).
+Planned improvements include a sample collimator/changer/shield for radioactive samples as small as 0.1 mm in diameter and with activities as high as several Curies, and the development of a 64 m station, which is expected to be operational by 2027.